blockmason/simple-ownership-contract-demo/GoChain.md

 ![New Contract Link](images/new_contract_link.png).

 > 3. Under *Which Ethereum account would you like to use?* use the *`Default Account`*.
-This is the account we seeded with test GO and ETH earlier.
+This is the account we seeded with test GO earlier.

 ![Default Link Account](images/default_account_link.png)